-- the time needed at the deep stop - the time needed to ascend to the ceiling at an ascent rate of 10 m/33 ft per minute.
-The ceiling is the shallowest depth to which you should ascend. - · the time needed at the ceiling

-- the time needed at the Mandatory Safety Stop (if any) - the time needed to reach the surface after the ceiling and Safety Stops have been completed
+- · the time needed at the deep stop - the time needed to ascend to the ceiling at an ascent rate of 10 m/33 ft per minute.
+The ceiling is the shallowest depth to which you should ascend. - · the time needed at the ceiling - the time needed at the Mandatory Safety Stop (if any) - the time needed to reach the surface after the ceiling and Safety Stops have been completed

-YOUR ACTUAL ASCENT TIME MAY BE LONGER THAN DISPLAYED BY THE INSTRUMENT!
+YOUR ACTUAL ASCENT TIME MAY BE LONGER THAN DIS-PLAYED BY THE INSTRUMENT!
 The ascent time will increase if you:

-- · remain at depth - ascend slower than 10 m/33 ft per minute or - make your decompression stop deeper than at the ceiling
+- · do not use optimal decompression gas - remain at depth - ascend slower than 10 m/33 ft per minute or - make your decompression stop deeper than at the ceiling

-These factors will also increase the amount of air required to reach the surface.
+These factors will also increase the amount of gas required to reach the surface.